DomhnallOD/my-store-angular-practise/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

+## Purpose
+The purpose of this application is to practise and demonstrate fundamental concepts in Angular 2+:
+- in-app navigation
+- data management, i.e. passing data from parent to child, and child to parent
+- reactive forms

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.